isaack2808/ERC-721MintingCollectibles/README.md

 Clone this repository.

+cd mintcards

+cd truffle

 Add Infura key and seed phrase to metamask account to .env folder

-cd truffle

 add wallet address to truffle.js